 Peter Henry Emerson

 You can read up on the Victorian photographer Peter Henry Emerson on almost a dozen excellent sites...and you'll learn the same basic facts from each of them.
-I know because I tried it.
+I know this because I tried it.
 What many fail to explain is how his fundamental questions about what photography actually was would influence an on-going international debate by (admittedly very introspective) photographers well into the 1970s if not beyond (trust me, I was there).
 Is photography art?
 Or is it just a mechanical process to record a moment in time?

 You may well laugh at the naivety of this question; of course it can be both.
-But please join me as I reveal some of the attitudes prevalent in Victorian times that shaped both Emerson's questions and answers.
+But please join me as I reveal some of the attitudes prevalent in Victorian times that shaped both Emerson's questions and his answers.

 Emerson was born in 1856 on a sugar plantation in Cuba, owned by his American father, who died when Peter was was but a child.
-When the boy turned thirteen, he and his British mother relocated to England, where in 1885 he gained a medical degree from Clare College, Cambridge.
+When Peter turned thirteen, he and his British mother relocated to England, where in 1885 he gained a medical degree from Clare College, Cambridge.
 His career as a surgeon was short-lived however; he'd purchased his first camera some three years earlier and, on graduating from Cambridge, he helped found the Camera Club of London.
 By 1886, he'd been elected to the Council of The Photographic Society (which would eventually become The Royal Photographic Society), and had given up medicine to pursue a career as a writer and photographer.
 1886 also saw the publication of his first album of photos entitled Life and Landscape on the Norfolk Broads, thus beginning a nine-year love affair with the East Anglian countryside.

-At the inaugural meeting of The Photographic Society in 1853 (thirty-three years before Emerson was co-opted its Council), miniaturist painter Sir William Newton delivered his paper "Upon Photography in an Artistic View".
+At the inaugural meeting of The Photographic Society in 1853 (thirty-three years before Emerson was co-opted to its Council), miniaturist painter Sir William Newton delivered his paper "Upon Photography in an Artistic View".
 Members heard how photographs might be useful so long as they were taken "in accordance with the acknowledged principles of Fine Art", i.e., emulated paintings, especially those in the historical and portraiture genres.

-Though the results are undoubtedly painterly in a sense, to modern eyes they look overly idealistic and sentimental, almost chocolate-boxy.
+Though the results are undoubtedly painterly in a sense, to modern eyes they look at best overly idealistic and sentimental, almost chocolate-boxy.
 And with good reason, since they reflect the state in which British academic painting had become stuck, exactly the sort of art that Richard Cadbury started to feature on Cadbury's chocolate boxes towards the end of the 19th century.

 Contemporaries of Robinson, such as John Thomson, were by this point celebrated photographers in their own right (Thomson was a favourite of Queen Victoria with good reason), and they could make a decent living by selling themed albums of their work to the public - but they were never considered artists as they would be today.
 It's into this claustrophobic, academic world that P. H. Emerson stepped.